Thomson–East Coast Line: Line operations

 On 23 November 2021, LTA announced that Mount Pleasant and Marina South stations will only open when housing developments in these areas are ready, instead of opening as part of Stage 3.
 On 9 March 2022, Transport Minister S Iswaran announced in Parliament that TEL 3 would open in the 2nd half of 2022.

 On 17 August 2022, LTA handed over Stage 3 stations along the line to SMRT to get the section ready for operations by the end of 2022.

-On 7 October 2022, during a visit to the and TEL stations, Transport Minister S. Iswaran announced that the third stage of the line will commence operations on 13 November 2022.
+On 7 October 2022, during a visit to the and TEL stations, Transport Minister S. Iswaran announced that Stage 3 will commence operations on 13 November 2022.

 On 13 December 2023, LTA announced that it would hand over Stage 4 stations along the line to SMRT in early 2024, in preparation for the opening of the stations.
 Acting Minister for Transport Chee Hong Tat said in an interview with Lianhe Zaobao that the authorities hope to open the sector in the first half of that year.
 The Stage 4 stations were handed over to SMRT on 6 February 2024.
 On 5 March 2024, LTA announced that Stage 4 would open on 23 June that year.
 A preview of Stage 4 was held on 21 June, with free rides for all 7 stations, with a free shuttle train running from Gardens by the Bay to Tanjong Rhu to ferry riders to the Stage 4 stations.

-On 23 June 2024, the fourth stage of the line opened, extending from Gardens by the Bay to Bayshore.
+On 23 June 2024, the Stage 4 opened, extending from Gardens by the Bay to Bayshore.

 On 6 December 2024, it was announced that Stage 5 will commence operation in the second half of 2026.

 Airport extension

-Tanah Merah station will be the future terminus of the line when the branch to Changi Airport station is converted to be part of the Thomson–East Coast Line.
+Tanah Merah station will become the terminus of the Thomson–East Coast Line upon the merger of the East–West Line branch serving Changi Airport.

 On 25 May 2019, LTA confirmed that it will extend the Thomson–East Coast Line from Sungei Bedok to Changi Airport Terminal 5.
 Construction works to extend the TEL to the existing Changi Airport MRT station, the eastern terminus of the East–West Line Changi Airport branch, commenced in 2020.
 The stretch of East–West Line between Tanah Merah and Changi Airport, known as the Changi Airport Line (CGL), will be converted to form part of the TEL extension.
 The extension was expected to begin construction after 2022.

 In May 2024, LTA confirmed modification works for the CGL stations will start from 2025 after the contract for addition and alteration works is awarded.
 In July 2025, a contract worth S$94.3 mil was awarded to Chiu Teng Construction for the modification of the CGL stations to be integrated with the TEL.
 That same month, the alignment of the TEL extension was unveiled.
 Alstom was awarded the contract for the conversion of the CGL signalling system to match the TEL's Urbalis 400 CBTC system the following month.